 Students are encouraged to ask questions and interact with the lecturers during or after the presentation.
 The lecturers are at the top of their fields, and most have demonstrations to heighten subject interest.

-Each Saturday begins with a light breakfast starting at 9:00 a.m.
-Lectures start at 10:00 a.m. and finish at approximately 11:30 a.m.
+Each Saturday begins with a light breakfast starting at 8:30 a.m.
+Lectures start at 9:45 a.m. and finish at approximately 11:30 a.m.
 Students must be picked up no later than noon.
 Students who attend at least seven lectures OR six lectures and one trip to Penn State and obey WSHI's rules will receive a WSHI Certificate of Completion.

 Students may also opt to take a voluntary exam to compete for awards.
 The exam is held immediately following the final session, and consists of twelve modules - one for each of the lecture topics.
 Students may use their lecture notes during the exam but no electronic devices (laptops, cell phones, etc.) will be permitted.
 Students are allowed 120 minutes to complete all the modules.

 Typically, approximately 200 students accept the challenge and sign up for the exam.
-For 2015-2016, following is the list of awards which will be given to the top exam finishers who are eligible for Certificates of Completion:
+For 2016-2017, awards will be issued to the top exam finishers who are eligible for Certificates of Completion.

 To be accepted into the WSHI program, students must be nominated by science coordinators or guidance counselors at high schools in Western Pennsylvania and the surrounding communities.
 These coordinators/ counselors receive WSHI information (including application forms) in late August and nominate high school juniors with a high scholastic standing in both science and the humanities (minimum B average).
 Most importantly, students must have a sincere interest in science.

 Home-schooled students who are at the junior level are also encouraged to apply and should contact WSHI directly at firstname.lastname@example.org.